TDHster/mailconveter-api/README.md

 ## Usage:
 1. **File Submission:** Send files to the API server using the HTTP POST method.
-2. **Conversion Process:** The server initiates the file conversion process using the integrated converter.
+2. **Conversion Process:** The server initiates the file conversion process using the integrated converter (not included in project).
 3. **Response:** Receive the converted file as a response from the API server.

 ## Test Form:
-- **Swagger-Like Interface:** The test form provides an intuitive and Swagger-like interface for testing the API functionalities.
+- **Swagger-Like Interface:** The test form provides an intuitive and Swagger-like interface but more user friendly design for testing the API functionalities.
 - **Comprehensive Testing:** Test various scenarios, ensuring the robustness and reliability of the file conversion process.
 - **Custom Web Form Design:** The form's design is tailored to meet the specific requirements of the project, offering a unique and user-friendly experience.